microsoft/maro/docs/source/examples/cim.rst

                                proxy_params=proxy_params)
     actor_worker.launch()

-On the learner side, an agent manager in TRAIN mode is required.
-However, it is not necessary to create shapers for an agent manager in TRAIN mode (although a state shaper is created in this example so that the model input dimension can be readily accessed).
+On the learner side, an agent manager in AgentMode.TRAIN mode is required.
+However, it is not necessary to create shapers for an agent manager in AgentMode.TRAIN mode (although a state shaper is created in this example so that the model input dimension can be readily accessed).
 Instead of creating an actor, we create an actor proxy and wrap it inside the learner.
 This proxy serves as the communication interface for the learner and is responsible for sending roll-out requests to remote actor processes and receiving results.
 Calling the train method executes the usual training loop except that the actual